What is Tagrisso?

 dry skin, rash; or

-tenderness, discoloration, infection, or other problems with your fingernails or toenails.
+redness, tenderness, pain, or other problems with your fingernails or toenails.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.